Best daily deals

 Man holding closed Jabra Elite 75t charging case

-The all-black Jabra charging case is small and sleek, making it just as portable as some other top models.
+The all-black Jabra charging case is small and sleek, making it as portable as other top models.

 Jabra products are known for having good microphones, and the Elite 75t is no exception.
-I didn’t have any complaints from people when using these for phone calls and the wind cancellation works great too.
-As you can hear from the sample clip below, there really isn’t much to complain about here.
+I didn’t have any complaints when using these for phone calls, and the wind cancellation works great, too.
+As you can hear from the sample clip below, there isn’t much to complain about here.

-As of Feb 28, 2023, 51% of voters conclude the Elite 75t mic is “good”, with a fairly even split rating it as “okay” and “perfect”.
+As of Feb 28, 2023, 51% of voters conclude the Elite 75t mic is “good,” with a reasonably even split rating it as “okay” and “perfect.”
 For true wireless earbuds, that’s a good rating.

 How do these sound to you?